PilzDE/pilz_industrial_motion/pilz_trajectory_generation/README.md

 To concatenate multiple trajectories and plan the trajectory at once, you can use the sequence capability.
 This reduces the planning overhead and allows to follow a pre-desribed path without stopping at intermediate points.

+**Please note:** In case the planning of a command in a sequence fails, non of the commands in the sequence are executed.

+**Please note:** Sequences commands are allowed to contain commands for multiple groups (e.g. "Manipulator", "Gripper")

 ## User interface sequence capability
 A specialized MoveIt! capability takes a `pilz_msgs::MotionSequenceRequest` as input.
 The request contains a list of subsequent goals as described above and an additional